 If you happen to carry an older Bank of America card that earned World Points you should exercise caution when redeeming points with the World Points redemption center, otherwise you might not get the maximum value for your hard-earned points.

-If you are a current cardholder or plan to apply for a Bank of America Visa or MasterCard in the near future please make sure you review the best and worst options for redeeming points.
+If you are a current cardholder or plan to apply for a Bank of America Visa or MasterCard in the near future please make sure you review and understand the best and worst options for redeeming points.

-- Merchandise: As is the case with most reward programs, the merchandise doesn’t offer you a very good point value.
+- Merchandise: As is true with most point-based reward programs, the merchandise fails to offer a very good point value.
 For example, the World Points redemption center charges you 14,950 points for a Keurig B31 single-cup coffeemaker.
-However you can go on Amazon, Target, Walmart and other websites which all sell it for $100 or less.
+Conversely, you can go on Amazon, Target, Walmart and other websites which all sell it for $100 or less.
 That means your World Points are only worth about $0.67 each, as where they should be worth a full penny.
 Not every product has that exact same conversion, but many are still disappointingly inflated in terms of redemption value.
 I have yet to come across any merchandise which appear to offer a full 1 cent per point value.
 Even though it can be fun to go on a shopping spree with accumulated points you should resist the temptation and find the best deal through an online retailer.
 Points get more value from things like airline tickets, hotel nights and gift cards (usually, anyway).

 - Charity donations under $250: I cringe having to put anything involving charity under the “worst” category, but unfortunately the redemption tiers for charitable donations are the same as they are with cash rebate.
-I’m very disappointed to see Bank of America is so cheap with charity.
+I’m very disappointed to see Bank of America giving charity such a short shrift.